PROGRAM ANALYSIS: Assessment, Evaluation and Licensure

 System Grades

-The University of Toledo College of Medicine & Life Sciences employs a P-F (Pass-Fail grade) grading system for all components of the preclinical curriculum.
-A grading system of SATISFACTORY/UNSATISFACTORY will be used for the individual systems that constitutes a Thread.
-A satisfactory grade requires that students meet the minimum level of 70% at the completion of each system within a thread.
+The College of Medicine & Life Sciences employs a P-F (Pass-Fail) grading system for all components of the preclinical curriculum.
+A grading system of satisfactory/unsatisfactory will be used for the individual systems that constitutes a course.
+A satisfactory grade requires that students meet the minimum level of 70% at the completion of each system within a course.
 If students do not meet the minimum performance standards, they will be given a grade of unsatisfactory.
-The unsatisfactory can change to a satisfactory grade if the student demonstrates competence by passing (P) the overall thread, or if the student posts a passing score in the systems that earned an unsatisfactory grade once reexamination of a thread is completed.
+The unsatisfactory can change to a satisfactory grade if the student demonstrates competence by passing the overall thread, or if the student posts a passing score in the systems that earned an unsatisfactory grade once reexamination is completed.

-The grading system, its requirement, components and their respective weights will be communicated in the syllabi for each of the threads and will be consistent across threads with respect to the weight of the NBME CAS and the ICSE.
+The grading system, its requirement, components, and their respective weights will be communicated in the syllabi for each of the courses.

 Clinical Assessment Methods